dvernooy/ErgWare/README.md

 #### v0.5 ####
 - code to work with a "regular" Arduino UNO rev3
-- "*.ino" files ... can be flashed from usual "Arduino" environment
+- *.ino files ... a "sketch" can be uploaded from usual "Arduino" environment
 - A pdf with detailed setup & build instructions are in the v0.5 folder
 - NOTE: you still MUST access the board over ISP to set the EESAVE fuse (see instructions), so you will need an external programmer (like stk500, usbasp, ponyprog, another UNO board, etc...)